magicalbunny31/flooded-area-moderation/docs/setup.md

    - if your discord guild doesn't match the **private instance examples**, please remove or replace all branding! this includes but is not limited to:
       - any references to [Flooded Area](https://www.roblox.com/games/3976767347/Flooded-Area) (excluding variable names)
       - the embed colours (aka: container accent colours) of the app, seen in the code as [`colours.flooded_area_moderation`](https://github.com/magicalbunny31/pawesome-utility-stuffs/blob/main/src/data/colours.js#L30) or hex colour `#bc1922`
+   - the instructions below will guide you with replacing branding for the app

 ## 📋 the actual instructions